tofuengine/tofuengine.github.io/_docs/tutorial-1.md

 -- Include the modules we'll be using. local System = require("tofu.core").System local Canvas = require("tofu.graphics").Canvas
+local Display = require("tofu.graphics").Display
 local Font = require("tofu.graphics").Font
 local Class = require("tofu.util").Class

--- The entry point needs to be a *class* that exposes the method `new()`.
--- We are creating it with an engine-provided helper function.
-The class can optionally -- provide the `__ctor()` method that will act as a constructor and will be called -- at the startup. local Main = Class.define()
+-- The entry point is a class, we are creating with a helper function. local Main = Class.define()

 -- The message we are displaying, as a "constant".